ArgenisDLR/Todo-List/README.md

 # Todo-List

-I built a todo list app that uses a backend to save the data a user inputs.
+I built a todo list app that uses a backend to save the data from user inputs.

 ## DEMO